bmoneill/recipes/README.md

 * Users can filter recipes by time needed
 * Users can filter recipes by price range
 * Recipes have images attached
+* Recipes have tags
+* Recipes have time needed field
 * Ingredients have price ranges attached
 * Users can create their own recipes
 * Users can favorite recipes